 The HP Chromebook 14a is a compact laptop that fits easily into most bags.
 The power adapter is also small and lightweight.

 The HP Chromebook 14's serviceability is bad.
 It's hard to access the internals as you need to remove eight screws, six of which are beneath the feet.
 The feet themselves felt brittle and broke when we removed them, and a few plastic pieces also came off when we removed the panel.
 The memory and storage are soldered on, so there's no way to upgrade them.
-You can replace the SoC, but it needs to be the same model.
-Opening the laptop and making changes to the hardware may void the manufacturer's warranty.

 The screen brightness is mediocre.
 It's a little better than the advertised 220 cd/m², but still not enough to overcome glare in well-lit or sunny environments.
 The 1080p screen is advertised to have 250 cd/m² brightness, which is a small difference that's barely noticeable.
 It gets very dim at the lowest brightness setting, though, making it ideal for dark room viewing as it causes less eye strain.